Australian Restaurants and Cafes in New York

 Hutch + Waldo

-The newcomer of the Aussie cafe scene in New York is Hutch + Waldo.
-Located on the Upper East Side, it was opened by rugby player Alastair McFarland, giving him something to do during the rugby off-season.
+Another addition to the Aussie cafe scene in New York is Hutch + Waldo.
+Located on the Upper East Side, Gramercy Park and Downtown.
+The cafe concept was created by ex-rugby player Alastair McFarland, and gave him something to do during the rugby off-season.

 Bluestone Lane